The 10 p.m. version of me is quiet.

 He doesn’t think about deadlines or deliverables.

-He just thinks about whether the day meant something.
+He wonders if the day meant something.

-And sometimes, the honest answer is “not really.”
+And sometimes, the honest answer is, not really.

 Because some days aren’t about winning.

-They’re about surviving...
+They’re about surviving.

-the term papers for grad school,
+The term papers for grad school.

-the bills to pay,
+The bills to pay.

-the hobby you parked,
+The hobby you parked.

-the date you promised to keep,
+The date you promised to keep.

 And that’s fine too.